China formally arrests two Canadians on state secrets charges

 Canadian diplomats have made recent consular visits to them both, it added, declining to provide further details for privacy reasons.

-“Canada continues to express its appreciation to those who have spoken in support of these detained Canadians and the rule of law.
-This includes Australia, the EU, France, Germany, the United Kingdom, the United States, the Netherlands, Latvia, Lithuania, Estonia, Spain, Denmark, NATO, and the G7.”
+“We continue to take the safety of the Canadians arbitrarily detained in China with the utmost priority,” Canadian Prime Minister Justin Trudeau told reporters during an official trip to Paris, calling the arrests “unacceptable.”

+“We will continue to work with our allies and work directly with China to ensure that they understand that we are a country of the rule of law, and we will allow our legal processes to unfold independently while at the same time we will always stand up for Canadians and will continue to,” he added.

-In March, China accused the two of involvement in stealing state secrets.
+In March, China accused the two men of involvement in stealing state secrets.

 China has said it is fully guaranteeing both men’s lawful rights.
 Kovrig also holds Hungarian citizenship.